Azure Newsletter: February 2018

 Azure Friday: Apache Spark Connector for Azure Cosmos DB

 Zone-redundant storage in preview in Azure Storage

-Zone-redundant storage stores three replicas of data synchronously across multiple availability zones (fault-isolated groups of datacenters).
-It’s initially available in East US 2, Central US, North Europe, and France Central and will require a General Purpose v2 account.
+Zone-redundant storage stores three replicas of data synchronously across multiple availability zones (fault-isolated groups of data centres).
+It’s initially available in East US 2, Central US, North Europe and France Central and will require a General Purpose v2 account.
 The existing offering will be renamed “zone-redundant storage classic” (or “ZRS classic”).
-If you’re using the classic version, you’ll be provided an automated update path once zone-redundant storage becomes available in your region.
+If you’re using the classic version, you’ll be provided with an automated update path once zone-redundant storage has become available in your region.
 Find out more on the Azure Blog.

 Azure Event Grid generally available

 Azure Event Grid is a fully managed, highly scalable event routing service that simplifies the development of event-based apps.
 Here are a few features added in this release: richer serverless, ops automation and integration scenarios enabled through integration with more services; availability in more regions; increased reliability and service-level agreement (SLA); and better developer productivity.
 Read more on the Azure Blog.

 Watch a short video and try hands-on demos to learn how you can seamlessly manage your infrastructure in the cloud with Azure.
 Then take a guided learning path with free Pluralsight courses for skills you can immediately apply to your job.

 Six cloud data challenges solved for app developers